griquelme/tidyms/docs/quickstart.rst

     using several descriptors associated with each peak: mean m/z, m/z standard deviation, mean rt, intensity, area and width.

-feature detection is available through the :func:`tidyms.detect_features` function which returns a dictionary that maps sample names to a list of ROI detected on each sample and a Pandas DataFrame where each row is a feature and each column is a descriptor.
+Feature detection is available through the :func:`tidyms.detect_features` function which returns a dictionary that maps sample names to a list of ROI detected on each sample and a Pandas DataFrame where each row is a feature and each column is a descriptor.